 - Air purification technology: In the wake of the COVID-19 pandemic, customers want to feel safe while dining out.
 Technology like bipolar ionization is showing promise and may soon become a staple in restaurants seeking the highest standard of air purification technology.

 While technology will never completely replace human creativity and ingenuity in restaurants, any business-savvy restaurant owner understands that its role in ensuring the continued success of their restaurant cannot be understated.
-With the right restaurant management technology in place, the only direction for your business to go from here is up.
+With the right restaurant technology in place, the only direction for your business to go from here is up.